sallonoroff/sallonoroff.github.io/_posts/2010-08-16-it-could-be-me-draw-24.md

 Financial outcome: **-£1**

-I know you&#8217;re all on tenterhooks about whether the Not A Lottery bank account had accrued another penny of interest, so i&#8217;ll put you out of your misery&#8230;
+I know you're all on tenterhooks about whether the Not A Lottery bank account had accrued another penny of interest, so i'll put you out of your misery&#8230;

-**Lottery balance: £-24  //  Not A Lottery balance: £24.03**
+**Lottery balance: £-24  |  Not A Lottery balance: £24.03**